Italy’s Mediterranean Belt and Road

 EU solidarity in the face of Beijing and Moscow’s growing influence will require Brussels, Berlin, and Paris to better heed Rome’s interests as a power player in trans-Mediterranean commercial connectivity.
 Otherwise, Italy may opt to partner more deeply with Europe’s rivals as it continues to advance its economic rise across the wider Mediterranean.

-Michaël Tanchum teaches international relations of the Middle East and North Africa at the University of Navarra, Spain and is a senior fellow at the Austrian Institute for European and Security Studies (AIES).
-He also holds fellow positions at the Truman Research Institute for the Advancement of Peace, the Hebrew University, Israel, and at the Centre for Strategic Policy Implementation at Başkent University in Ankara, Turkey (Başkent-SAM).
+Michaël Tanchum is a professor at the University of Navarra in Spain and a senior fellow at the Austrian Institute for European and Security Policy.
+He is also a fellow at the Truman Research Institute for the Advancement of Peace, the Hebrew University of Jerusalem, and at the Centre for Strategic Policy Implementation at the Baskent University in Ankara.
 Twitter: @michaeltanchum

 Dimitar Bechev is Research Fellow at the University of North Carolina at Chapel Hill and Senior Nonresident Fellow at the Atlantic Council.
 He is the author of Rival Power: Russia in Southeast Europe (Yale University Press, 2017).